 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement: Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement (Topic 820).
 The amendments in ASU No. 2018-13 provide clarification and modify the disclosure requirements on fair value measurement in Topic 820, Fair Value Measurement.
 The amendments in this ASU No. 2018-13 are effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years, with early adoption permitted.
+As a public business entity, the Company is an emerging growth company and has elected to use the extended transition period provided for such companies.
 As a result, the Company will not be required to adopt this ASU No. 2018-13 until October 1, 2021.
 The Company is currently evaluating the impact of the adoption of this principle on the Company's condensed consolidated financial statements.